opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model.md

 # Topic

-Rerank Pipeline is a feature released in OpenSearch 2.12.
-It can rerank the search result with the relevance score between search query and each document in search result.
+Reranking pipeline is a feature released in OpenSearch 2.12.
+It can rerank search results, providing a relevance score for each document in the search results with respect to the search query.
-The relevance score will be calculated by some cross-encoder model.
+The relevance score is calculated by a cross-encoder model.

-This tutorial explains how to use [Cohere Rerank](https://docs.cohere.com/reference/rerank-1) model in Rerank Pipeline (todo: add doc link).
+This tutorial explains how to use the [Cohere Rerank](https://docs.cohere.com/reference/rerank-1) model in a reranking pipeline (todo: add doc link).

 Note: Replace the placeholders that start with `your_` with your own values.